j-tim/kafka-client-side-metrics-playground/README.md

 # Kafka client side metrics playground

 Goal of this project: understand the client side Kafka metrics for both consumer and producers.
-With the focus on client side consumer lag metrics and understand how they should be interpreted compared to the consumer lag metrics available on the Kafka broker(s).
+With the focus on client side consumer lag metrics and understand how they should be interpreted compared to the consumer lag numbers available on the Kafka broker(s).

-This small project can be used to reproduce the difference in consumer lag number.
+This small project can be used to reproduce the difference in consumer lag numbers.

 Context for the example: